exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 #### Anchored hash data chunk

-- 8-byte zero-based unsigned height of the anchored block (i.e., the height of the genesis block is `0`)
+- 8-byte zero-based unsigned height of the anchored block (i.e., the height of the genesis block is `0`) which is used for efficient lookups.
 - 32-byte block hash

-The data of the recovery chunk is a 32-byte bitcoin transaction hash.
-This hash shows that the current anchoring chain is the prolongation of previously stopped anchoring chain.
-The possible reasons of such stops are described further.

-- 32-byte bitcoin transaction hash.
-This hash shows that the current
 =======
 #### Recovery data chunk

-The data of the recovery chunk include just a 32-byte bitcoin transaction hash.
+The data of the recovery chunk is a 32-byte bitcoin transaction hash.
 This hash shows that the current anchoring chain is the prolongation of previously stopped anchoring chain.
 The possible reasons of such stops are described further.